mantouo10/Learning_MLP/README.md

 This project is very easy, but it is very hard when you try to re-write it.
 # 2.So, I hope you can establish the project by yourself.

 # 3.http://blog.csdn.net/taigw/article/details/50612963 shows the back propagation(BP) algorithm.
-If you forgot the BP theory, you can take a look.
+If you forget the BP theory, you can take a look.

-I have change the building mode to "Debug". if you want to debug the project, you just need to set stop-points.
+I have changed the building mode to "Debug". if you want to debug the project, you just need to set stop-points.